Blady-Com/gnoga/docs/user_guide.md

       App : App_Access := new App_Data;
    begin
       Main_Window.Connection_Data (App);
-      --  By default Connection_Data is assumened to be a dynamic object --  and freed when the connection is closed.
+      --  By default Connection_Data is assumed to be a dynamic object --  and freed when the connection is closed.
 To use static app --  data pass Dynamic => False
       ...